 How to Keep Macaroni Salad From Drying Out

 The key to keeping macaroni salad from drying out is the pasta.
-If you don’t cook it enough, the pasta won’t grab on to the dressing and will dry out.
+If you don’t cook it enough, the pasta won’t grab onto the dressing and will dry out.
 If you overcook the pasta, it will be completely soggy and gross.
 Cook the pasta just right, and your macaroni salad will stay perfectly creamy.

-How Much Macaroni Salad for a Crowd?
+How Much Salad for a Crowd?

-It’s always hard to gauge how much macaroni salad to make for big crowd.
+It’s always hard to gauge how much macaroni salad to make for a big crowd.
 A good rule of thumb is to go with 1/2 cup per person.
-That covers for the people who go crazy for it and those who don’t have any.
+That covers the people who go crazy for it and those who don’t have any.

 Can Macaroni Salad Be Prepped in Advance?